deanrather/allthingsbasketball.net/README.md

-# imranrather.com
+# imranrather.xyz
-source code and static host for imranrather.com
+source code and static host for imranrather.xyz